-- Wool is preferred for premature babies because it’s warm and breathable, although many hospitals will accept items made from cotton, acrylic or blends as long as they are machine washable.
-To be certain please check with your chosen unit or organisation prior to donating as some places will have specific requirements.
+- Wool is always preferred for premature babies because it’s warm and breathable, although some hospitals will accept items made from cotton, acrylic or blends as long as they are machine washable.
+To be certain please check with your chosen unit or organisation prior to donating.

 - Create ribbed beanies, hats, singlets/vests, jackets and booties.
-Often the ‘larger’ newborn items are needed more than the tiniest prem knitting, so perhaps consider making in a range of sizes.
+Often the ‘larger’ newborn items are needed more than the tiniest prem knitting, so perhaps consider making a range of sizes.
 Please note that crochet hats may not be accepted by some hospitals as the crochet stitch doesn't stretch as well as knitting.

-- Blankets for the hospital cots (think the size of a bassinette than a big wooden cot!
-These can be either knitted or sewn, the most common measurements are a 60x60cm square or 60x70cm rectangle.
-For sewers they are quick and easy to make from a piece of Merino knit fabric, finish the edges with a simple hem or strip of binding.
+- Blankets for the hospital cots - more the size of a bassinette than a big wooden cot!
+These can be either knitted or sewn and measure 60x65cm square.
+For sewers they are quick and easy to make from a piece of Merino knit fabric, finish around the edges with a simple hem or strip of binding.

-- Soft cotton sheets are used in the incubators and cots, usually cotton flannelette and measuring approx 70x110cm.
+- Soft cotton sheets are always used in the incubators and cots, usually cotton flannelette and measuring approx 70x110cm.
 Please contact your local unit if you are able to sew up some new ones.

-Where you can send your donations to, and some awesome groups to join if you're the creative type -
+Where you can send your donations to, and some helpful groups to join if you're the creative type:

 Your local hospital will have a neonatal intensive care (NICU or NNU) or special care unit (SCBU or SCN) where you can drop off items directly at the reception desk.
-Hospitals mainly require Prem-NB sized clothing, and bedding such as muslin wraps and small cot blankets.
+Hospitals mainly require Prem and Newborn sized clothing, and bedding such as muslin wraps and small cot blankets.

-The Neonatal Trust distributes clothing and blankets between the hospital units based on their specific needs.
+The Little Miracles Trust distributes clothing and blankets between the hospital units based on their specific needs.
 All knitted clothing needs to be 100% wool, and you can post your items directly to:

-Auckland - The Neonatal Trust, Ward 92, Auckland City Hospital, Park Road, Auckland 1021
+Auckland - NICU, Auckland City Hospital, Park Road, Auckland 1023

 Care For Families Trust make free parcels for families with premature and newborn babies across New Zealand.
-They accept good condition or new Prem-NB baby clothing, blankets, swaddles or wraps and small infant toys, as well as treats and personal care items for the baby’s parents to use during their hospital stay.
+They accept good condition or new Premature and Newborn size baby clothing, blankets, swaddles or wraps and small infant toys, as well as treats and personal care items for the baby’s parents to use during their hospital stay.
 Donations can be sent to: